Rogomi/Holton-Monocle-TechDoc/ios.md

   - `resetPasswordAuth() -> Bool`
   - `textFieldDidEndEditing(_ textField: UITextField)`

-- **PrivacyPolicyViewController** - manages the app access, redirects to Login screen when user is not logged in.
+- **PrivacyPolicyViewController** - view that shows the user the privac policy of the app.
   ##### Methods
   - `viewDidLoad()`

-- **AboutUsViewController** - manages the app access, redirects to Login screen when user is not logged in.
+- **AboutUsViewController** - view that lets the user view information about the app.
   ##### Methods
   - `viewDidLoad()`

-- **ContactUsViewController** - manages the app access, redirects to Login screen when user is not logged in.
+- **ContactUsViewController** - view that lets the user choose which way to contact the owner of the app.
   ##### Methods
   - `viewDidLoad()`
   - `unwindToContactUs(unwindSegue: UIStoryboardSegue)`